Frequently Asked Questions

 Who is eligible?

-Veterans who want a career as a software engineer (we will ask for your DD-214, or Statement of Service if you don’t have one)
+Veterans and military spouses who want a career as a software engineer (we will ask for your DD-214, or Statement of Service if you don’t have one)

 How much does it cost?

 Tuition is $13,000.
-All veterans are eligible to apply for our generous scholarships, which historically have covered up to 80% of tuition, and sometimes more.
+All veterans and military spouses are eligible to apply for our generous scholarships, which historically have covered up to 80% of tuition, and sometimes more.

 Where is Code Platoon located?